wvlet/airframe/docs/airframe-rx.md

 ### Backend Programming

-As an example of server-side programming, [gRPC](https://grpc.io/), which supports client/server-side streaming as well as bi-directional streaming, is a good example of reactive programming.
+As an example of server-side programming, [gRPC](https://grpc.io/), which supports client and server-side streaming, is a good example of reactive programming.
 By using [Airframe gRPC](airframe-rpc.md), you can create a gRPC server, which returns multiple String messages as a stream:
 ```scala
 import wvlet.airframe.http.RPC
 import wvlet.airframe.rx.Rx